KhalilDMK/DebiasedBERT4Rec/README.md

 * Tune Tensor Factorization model on a real-world dataset: use --tune_tf
 * Generate semi-synthetic data: use --mode generate_semi_synthetic with --tf_target exposure to generate interactions, and --tf_target relevance to generate ratings.

+To use a debiased loss function, use the argument --loss_debiasing with the values:
+* 'static_propensity' for IPS-BERT4Rec with semi-synthetic propensities.
+* 'temporal_propensity' for ITPS-BERT4Rec with semi-synthetic propensities.
+* 'relevance' for Rel-BERT4Rec with semi-synthetic relevance.
+* 'static_popularity' for IPS-BERT4Rec with real popularities.
+* 'temporal_popularity' is ITPS-BERT4Rec with real temporal popularities.

 All argument descriptions are below:

 ```